johnmn3/dispacio/README.md

 ;#_=> #'user/foo
 ```

+Calling `defpoly` explicitly is optional.
+Calling `defp` will call `defpoly` for you if necessary.

-Or we could initialize the poly with a predefined state map, with potentially hand-written ordering and a customized sort function.
+However, with `defpoly`, we can initialize the poly with a predefined state map, with potentially hand-written ordering and a customized sort function.

 ``` clojure
 (defpoly foo {:version 2 :dispatch ["..."] :sort-fn "..."})